 Yes, we will have to have to rethink all our cryptography software.
 One reason cryptographic software could be affected by proving P = NP is by having the potential to have an efficient solution to the Boolean satisfiability problem (3SAT).
 The result would be all of Public-key cryptography and ciphers such as AES to be broken, which basically nullifies all of modern cryptography.
 [Source]

 There will be a lot of new possibilities and new threats in the world of computer science.
 If P=NP will be proven, the world that we know today will be a different world.

-That’s all folks, My mission was to create awareness about this problem with slight click bait looking title but that was needed to make you land here.
-This article was written for everyone who can understand simple English without messing the mind with math.
-At the end, I would like to say, Don’t be selfish and share this article.
+That’s all folks, My mission was to create awareness about this problem with the slight clickbait-looking title but that was needed to make you land here.
+This article was written for everyone who can understand simple English without messing their mind with math.
+In the end, I would like to say, Don’t be selfish and share this article.
 Thanks.